Features

 Automated Vulnerability Scanning for Continuous Coverage

 Attack Surface Center’s automated vulnerability scanning capabilities enable security teams to continuously monitor their infrastructure for security weaknesses, misconfigurations, and exposed services.
-Our integrated vulnerability scanning tools combine network port scanning and web application security testing to provide comprehensive coverage across your entire attack surface.
+Three complementary scan types: port scanning, network vulnerability scanning, and web application scanning provide layered coverage across your entire attack surface.

-Schedule automated security scans to run continuously at intervals that match your security requirements – weekly, monthly, or annually.
-Discover open ports and exposed services on your network infrastructure, identify known vulnerabilities in web applications and websites, and maintain real-time visibility into your security posture without manual intervention.
+Schedule automated security scans to run continuously at intervals that match your security requirements – weekly or monthly.
+Discover open ports and exposed services on your network infrastructure, run deep vulnerability checks against every discovered service using targeted scan profiles, identify known vulnerabilities in web applications and websites, and maintain real-time visibility into your security posture without manual intervention.

-Our vulnerability scanning engine integrates seamlessly with Attack Surface Center’s asset inventory and vulnerability management capabilities.
-Scan results automatically create or update vulnerability records in your centralised vulnerability management dashboard, enabling efficient prioritisation and remediation workflows.
+Every scan type integrates seamlessly with Attack Surface Center’s asset inventory and vulnerability management capabilities.
+Results automatically create or update vulnerability records in your centralised dashboard, enabling efficient prioritisation and remediation workflows.

 Network Scanning